Norok-The-Diablo/Minesweeper.nvim/README.md

 - Press `<CR>`, `x` or `<LeftMouse>` to reveal a square; just try not to step on a mine!

-Run `:help nvimesweeper` for more details.
+Run `:help minesweeper.nvim` for more details.